Should you buy a house during a recession?

 - Stricter lending requirements: To protect their business during a recession, lenders may institute stricter requirements on mortgages to decrease the possibility of a borrower being unable to fulfill a loan.

 Buying a home during a recession can sometimes be a good idea — but only for people who are lucky enough to remain financially stable.
 If you’re thinking about buying during an economic downturn, be sure to enlist the help of an experienced local real estate agent.
-Not only do agents know their markets well, they also know how to get you the best deal in any given situation, including a recession.
+Not only do agents know their markets well, they will also work to get you the best deal in any given situation, including a recession.

 FAQs